 Leave this terminal open to keep the local server running during development.

 In a browser, navigate to

 localhost:9001.
-You will see actual site content, rendered with your local layouts, templates, and assets.
-It should look exactly the same as the content on the live site:
+You will see actual site content, but it is now rendered with your local layouts, templates, and assets.
+For now, the webpage looks exactly the same as the live site:

 If you ever encounter problems with the CLI, it is usually because your project has been initiated in the incorrect directory.
 Refer to the CLI Troubleshooting Docs if you run into any issues.